Skip to Content

 Boardwalk includes community signals that affect how tokens and auctions appear in the default discovery view.

 An Upvote moves a token or auction higher in the default discovery ranking.
 A Downvote moves it lower.
-Both burn BMX as a one-way cost.
+Both burn BWS as a one-way cost.
 Each address can use one Upvote and one Downvote per token or auction every 30 days.

 The visibility score is total Upvotes minus total Downvotes.
 All Upvote and Downvote activity resets every 30 days.